How to Upgrade to Debian 13 (Trixie) from 12 (Bookworm)

 As you can see, upgrading from Debian 12 (Bookworm) to Debian 13 (Trixie) is straightforward when you follow the right steps.
 Once the upgrade is complete, verify that all services are running correctly and that your applications are functioning as expected.

-I tried to make this guide as simple as possible.
+I made this guide as simple as possible.
 Thanks for taking the time to read it and for using it.
 As always, your comments are most welcome.

-For additional help, I highly recommend you check the official Debian upgrade documentation.
+For additional help, check the official Debian upgrade documentation.

 Bobby Borisov